Cathedral of St. Joseph (St. Joseph, Missouri): Second Cathedral of St. Joseph

-Architecture
+The diocese in 1995 redecorated the cathedral interior and added stained glass windows to the upper vestibule.
+The parish opened a food pantry in the 1980s.
+A new cathedra was installed in the cathedral in 2014.

+The diocese in 2021 began a $15 million renovation of the Cathedral of Saint Joseph.
+The project included the replacement of stained glass windows, the installation of a new pipe organ and bronze doors, and the resolution of problems with the mechanical systems.
+The diocese also included the commissioning of new artwork in the cathedral.
+The cathedral was rededicated in May 2023.

+The cathedra, rectory and Early Childhood Center are all contributing properties to the Cathedral Hill Historic District on the National Register of Historic Places.

+Cathedral exterior
-The cathedral is a brick masonry building designed in the Romanesque Revival style by Patrick F. Meagher, who would later design the Buchanan County Courthouse.

-The building features a transept and two corner towers on the main façade with pyramidal roofs.
-The church's main building was originally roofed with Ludowici Spanish tile, before later being replaced.
-The narthex, featuring three entrance doors was added in 1956.
-The rectory is a three–story brick structure.
+The cathedral is a brick masonry building designed in the Romanesque Revival style by Patrick F. Meagher.The building features a transept and two corner towers on the main façade with pyramidal roofs.
+The church's main building was originally roofed with Ludowici Spanish tile, which were later replaced.
 "The facade features three-story, projecting box bay and side, two-story, projecting polygonal bays."
 The L-shaped porch is supported by Romanesque-style columns.
 The auditorium features Art Deco elements on its design from the 1950s.

-The convent is influenced by the Colonial Revival style.
+The former convent building is influenced by the Colonial Revival style.
 It features a hipped roof and an entrance portico with Doric columns and capitals.
-The school building is similar in style with the convent.
-It is a two-story brick building that at-one-time had a third floor that has since been removed.
+The rectory is a three–story brick structure.

+Cathedral interior

+The Marian Shrine in the cathedral features a mural of a Missouri landscape, with a white dove hovering over a field of sunflowers.
+The St. Joseph Shrine has an altar from the former cathedral convent.
+The reliquary inside the altar contains relics of ten saints: